Advocacy for public banking here in Massachusetts has been ongoing for several years.

 However, the commission’s conclusions were not unanimous.
 State Senator Karen Spilka questioned the decision to suspend further study of the feasibility of a Massachusetts public bank, noting that when the legislature’s Joint Committee on Economic Development and Emerging Technologies conducted a “listening tour” to hear from businesses across Massachusetts, a recurring problem was the need for small-business capital.
 She also pointed out that a model for infrastructure funding based on public-private partnerships could lead to tolls or taxes being applied to one part of the state or economy for a project that benefits the state as a whole.

-In addition, Richard Krushnic, a member of Hub Public Banking’s working group, wrote a report (link) criticizing the commission findings, and pointing out that the initial funding for a public bank could come from already-existing state sources.
+In addition, Richard Krushnic, a member of Hub Public Banking’s working group, wrote a paper criticizing the commission findings, and pointing out that the initial funding for a public bank could come from already-existing state sources.

 It was not long after the release of the commission’s report that a group of Massachusetts residents with an interest in public banking began meeting to keep a grassroots campaign for a public bank alive.
 Some of the people who attended these early meetings were involved in Occupy Boston’s Occupy Money group, others were interested in creating alternative currencies, and others were looking for a more democratic and participatory alternative to current economic development programs.
 Others had met at a national convention of the Public Banking Institute.

 After several meetings, the group split, with the members who had been most focused on a public bank for Boston creating the Hub Public Banking working group.
-Hub Public Banking set its initial sights on a bank for the City of Boston or metropolitan area, but did not find much interest among members of the city council.
+Hub Public Banking set its initial sights on a bank for the City of Boston or metropolitan area, hence the name of the group.

-In 2015, longtime community development activist and former Representative Mel King and Merelice, a Brookline town meeting member, revived the idea of a public bank, and in consultation with Charles Grigsby, who had served on the original study commission, decided to focus on financing the many infrastructure needs of towns and cities in the Commonwealth.
+In 2015, longtime community development activist and state Representative Mel King and Merelice, a Brookline town meeting member, revived the idea of a public bank, and in consultation with Charles Grigsby, who had served on the original study commission, decided to focus on financing the many infrastructure needs of towns and cities in the Commonwealth.
 After proving a need for more flexible and lower-cost infrastructure funding, this new working group filed legislation for a Massachusetts infrastructure bank in the 2017-2018 session.
+This bill has been revised and refiled for 2019-2020.
+You can learn more about it here.